 In 1956, Chief Mungo Martin and carvers David Martin and Henry Hunt created the world's largest totem pole (160 feet) from cedar.
 The pole was raised during ceremony with thousands of people, including First Nations' leaders and civic and provincial leaders.

-If you know of any changes that are needed to this Venue listing or any of it's Events, please let us know and we will fix it.
+If you know of any changes that are needed to this Venue listing or any of it's Events or it is your Venue and you would like to make updates, please let us know.
 Include the Venue or Event name in your comment - CONTACT.

 We are a grassroots live music guide and appreciate any input you have to help us be as accurate as possible.